 Well, "duh," you might think—I've already told you that.
 But there are so many health benefits of this diet.
-For starters, it comes with a lower risk of heart disease, provided your plant-based diet is rich in whole grains, fruits and vegetables.
-According to a recent study by The Journal of the American College of Cardiology, "adherence to a plant-based diet was associated with a lower risk of heart disease," although it noted that while not all plant-based foods are equally healthy, diets that didn't include products with a high sugar content were the best.
+For starters, it comes with a lower risk of heart disease, provided your plant-based diet is rich in whole grains, fruits, and vegetables.
+According to a 2017 study by The Journal of the American College of Cardiology, "adherence to a plant-based diet was associated with a lower risk of heart disease," although it noted that while not all plant-based foods are equally healthy, diets that didn't include products with a high sugar content were the best.
 This is in addition to Harvard Medical School findings from 2012 on the consumption of red meat.
-Participants who ate the most red meat "tended to die younger and to die more often from cardiovascular disease and cancer," which is another reason to start limiting the number of animal products in your diet.
+Participants who ate mostly red meat "tended to die younger and to die more often from cardiovascular disease and cancer," which is another reason to start limiting the number of animal products in your diet.

-There are two particular plant-based diets that have recently hit the headlines when it comes to helping aid brain function.
+Two plant-based diets that have recently hit the headlines when it comes to helping aid brain function.
 Both the Mediterranean diet (made up of fruit, veg, nuts, olive oil, whole grains, fish and low in red meat and dairy) and the MIND diet (a tweak on the Med that prioritises green leafy vegetables, nuts, beans, whole grains, seafood, poultry and olive oil, but it eliminates red meat, anything processed and butter), came out on top for brain function and age-related cognitive decline.

-It's easier to do.
+It's Easiser to Do

 We don't need an expert to tell us simply cutting down, rather than cutting out, makes it much easier to stick to a plant-based diet.
 However, while limited meat intake and upping your fruit and veggies is one thing, it's another to ensure you get enough protein and vitamin D. We spoke to professional nutritionist Jo Travers about how to ensure you get the right balance.

 Travers explains that while the plant-based diet is healthy, "lots of plant proteins don't have the amino acids [you need] if you want to make a muscle cell.
 However, beans on toast, rice and peas, lentils and naan bread, are simple meals that will help provide the amino acids you need."
-In addition, you want to ensure you get the right amount of iron, B12, zinc and calcium.
-Although you can get calcium and zinc from beans, chickpeas, lentils and dark greens, and you can find iron in nuts, Travers still recommended taking a supplement for the essential B12.
+In addition, you want to ensure you get the right amount of iron, B12, zinc, and calcium.
+Although you can get calcium and zinc from beans, chickpeas, lentils, and dark greens, and you can find iron in nuts, Travers still recommended taking a supplement for the essential B12.

-Plant-Based Pixie also helped to understand what a diet might consist of saying that instead of counting calories, her "main focus is always on flavour and what tastes good for me.
-I just make sure there's a variety of colour and vegetables and some form of protein.
+Plant-Based Pixie also helped to understand what a diet might consist of saying that instead of counting calories, her "main focus is always on flavor and what tastes good for me.
+I just make sure there's a variety of color and vegetables and some form of protein.
 I can usually tell what I lack.
 Beans and pulses are my usual go-to.
 I take a B12 occasionally, as I don't eat meat or fish."

 As I documented last year, going out to eat when you're a vegan can be very limiting.
 However, while vegetarian options are abundant, this is even better news for the plant-based diet follower, as you can still dabble with a bit of meat product here and there.

-It's good for the environment.
+It's Good for the Environment